adevang/adevang.github.io/_pages/writing.md

 author_profile: true
 ---

 Here is a collection of mathematical writing I have done over the years.
-Feel free to send me an email about any typos or errors, and hopefully I'll get to fixing them at some point.
+Feel free to send me an email about any typos or errors, and I'll get to fixing them at some point.

 1. [The Smooth Representation associated to an Elliptic Curve](adevang.github.io/files/masters_essay.pdf): My Master's essay.
 I talk about Local Langlands Correspondence for GL(2), introducing all the categories of representations involved.
 Later I discuss what the smooth representation associated to an elliptic curve via the LLC looks like.